-This completes the proof of~\eqref{eq:GHT}.
-Equality cannot hold in the case of positive scalar curvature because in this case we threw away the scalar curvature term in~\eqref{eq:GB}.
+This completes the proof of~(\ref{eq:GHT}).
+Equality cannot hold in the case of positive scalar curvature because in this case we threw away the scalar curvature term in~(\ref{eq:GB}).
 In the case of zero scalar curvature the entropy vanishes and the discussion of equality reduces to the corresponding discussion for the Hitchin--Thorpe inequality, see Hitchin~\cite{HT}.
 The conclusion is that every Einstein metric is flat or (up to choosing the orientation suitably) locally Calabi--Yau but non-flat.
-For negative scalar curvature equality in~\eqref{eq:GHT} implies equality in~\eqref{eq:first}, so that $\lambda(X)>0$ and every Einstein metric on $X$ has to be entropy-minimizing.
+For negative scalar curvature equality in~(\ref{eq:GHT}) implies equality in~(\ref{eq:first}), so that $\lambda(X)>0$ and every Einstein metric on $X$ has to be entropy-minimizing.
 Moreover, the Einstein metric must have entropy $\lambda(X,g)=1$, and so by the recent rigidity theorem of Ledrappier and Wang~\cite{LW} it has constant negative sectional curvature\footnote{Our scaling normalization for the lower Ricci curvature bound is different from the one used in~\cite{LW}, so entropy $=1$ in our case corresponds to entropy $=n-1$ in~\cite{LW}.}.
 Thus these are the only candidates for equality.
-They do indeed give equality because they are conformally flat and therefore~\eqref{eq:second} is an equality for them, and they are entropy-minimizing by the celebrated result of Besson--Courtois--Gallot~\cite{BCG}. \end{proof}
+They do indeed give equality because they are conformally flat and therefore~(\ref{eq:second}) is an equality for them, and they are entropy-minimizing by the celebrated result of Besson--Courtois--Gallot~\cite{BCG}. \end{proof}

-\begin{rem} The three cases giving rise to equality in~\eqref{eq:GHT} correspond to the vanishing of all three terms in~\eqref{eq:GHT} for flat manifolds, to the vanishing of $\lambda(X)$ only for Calabi--Yaus, and to the vanishing of $\sigma(X)$ only in the hyperbolic case.
+\begin{rem} The three cases giving rise to equality in~(\ref{eq:GHT}) correspond to the vanishing of all three terms in~(\ref{eq:GHT}) for flat manifolds, to the vanishing of $\lambda(X)$ only for Calabi--Yaus, and to the vanishing of $\sigma(X)$ only in the hyperbolic case.
 After earlier, unpublished, work of Calabi, Charlap--Sah, and Levine, the closed orientable flat four-manifolds were classified by Hillman~\cite{Hil} and by Wagner~\cite{wagner}, who showed that there are $27$ distinct ones.
 By Bieberbach's theorems, all these manifolds are finite quotients of $T^{4}$.
 In the locally Calabi--Yau case, Hitchin~\cite{HT} showed that the only possible manifolds are the $K3$ surface and its quotients by certain free actions of $\bZ_{2}$ and of $\bZ_{2}\times\bZ_{2}$.
 In the hyperbolic case there are of course infinitely many manifolds. \end{rem}

 Combining~(\ref{e:mainalt}) with Theorem~\ref{t:GHT} we obtain: \begin{cor} Let $X$ be a closed oriented Einstein $4$--manifold.
 Then we have the following lower bounds for the Euler characteristic of $X$: